List of Shetland islands: Main list

 The Scalloway Islands are a small archipelago at the entrance to Weisdale Voe in the South West.
 The North Isles is the name given to the group including Yell, Unst and Fetlar.
 There are also numerous islands in Yell Sound between the Mainland and Yell and in St. Magnus Bay to the west, especially near the strait of Swarbacks Minn, but the number and diverse locations of the Shetland islands makes further classification difficult.

 Records for the last date of settlement for the smaller uninhabited islands are incomplete, but almost of the islands listed here would have been inhabited at some point during the Neolithic, Pictish, Norse or modern periods.

 'Ward' appears regularly as the name of the highest point on the island.
 The derivation of the name is from those high places being used for the lighting of warning beacons.

-The total population of the archipelago was 21,988 in 2001 and had grown to 23,167 by the time of the 2011 census.
+The total population of the archipelago was 21,988 in 2001, had grown to 23,167 by the time of the 2011 census and was 22,986 in 2022.